Relative $K$-theory for $C^*$-algebras: Introduction

 \section{Introduction}

+In this paper we develop a portrait of relative $K$-theory for C$^*$-algebras by following an approach due to Karoubi that uses Banach categories and Banach functors.
+For every $^*$-homomorphism $\phi:A\to B$ between C$^*$-algebras $A$ and $B$, we produce two abelian groups $K_0(\phi)$ and $K_1(\phi)$ that give information about how the $K$-theory of $A$ and $B$ are related through $\phi$.
+In fact, the assignments $\phi\mapsto K_0(\phi)$ and $\phi\mapsto K_1(\phi)$ may be regarded as functors in a natural way, and through this we obtain a homology theory that satisfies Bott periodicity (the long exact sequence being the one in part (ii) of Theorem \ref{main}), and a tight connection between the $K$-theory of $A$ and $B$, the induced maps $\phi_*:K_*(A)\to K_*(B)$, and $K_*(\phi)$ is contained in the six-term exact sequence in part (i) of Theorem \ref{main}.

 The notion of relative $K$-theory is not new in the subject of operator algebras.
-Indeed, references such as \cite{blackadar} and \cite{higsonroe} contain a concise exposition under the assumptions that $A$ is unital, $B$ is a quotient of $A$ by some ideal $I$, and $\phi$ is the quotient map.
-The relative group produced is usually denoted $K_0(A,I)$ (although the notation varies throughout the literature).
-These assumptions are quite reasonable, since $K_0(A,I)$ provides the noncommutative generalization of the relative group $K^0(X,Y)$ in topological $K$-theory, where $X$ is a compact space and $Y$ is a closed subset of $X$.
+Indeed, references such as \cite{blackadar} and \cite{higsonroe} contain a concise exposition under the assumptions that $A$ is unital, $B$ is a quotient of $A$ by some closed, two-sided ideal $I$, and $\phi$ is the quotient map.
+The relative group produced is denoted $K_0(A,A/I)$ (although the notation varies throughout the literature).
+These assumptions are quite reasonable, since $K_0(A,A/I)$ provides the noncommutative generalization of the relative group $K^0(X,Y)$ in topological $K$-theory, where $X$ is a compact space and $Y$ is a closed subset of $X$.
 The key feature of these groups in both cases, commutative or not, is that they satisfiy excision: they depend only on a smaller substructure in question, namely $X-Y$ in the topological case and $I$ in the noncommutative case.
-Specifically, the group $K^0(X,Y)$ is isomorphic to the group $K^0(X/Y,\{y\})$, where $\{y\}$ is the set $Y$ collapsed to a point, and the group $K_0(A,I)$ is isomorphic to the group $K_0(\tilde I, I)$, where $\tilde I$ is the unitization of $I$; see II.2.35 of \cite{karoubi} and 5.4.2 of \cite{blackadar}.
+Specifically, the group $K^0(X,Y)$ is isomorphic to the group $K^0(X/Y,\{y\})$, where $\{y\}$ is the set $Y$ collapsed to a point, and the group $K_0(A,A/I)$ is isomorphic to the group $K_0(\tilde I, \bC)$, where $\tilde I$ is the unitization of $I$ and we identify $\tilde I/I$ with $\bC$.